 Dating back to 1997, this annual event is a significant part of the local culture of Wausau.

 Plan your visit and be prepared to be stunned.

-It is located at the site of a former opera house which dated back to the late 19th century and the current theatre was built in 1987.
+It is located at the site of a former opera house that dates back to the late 19th century.

 It is a great place for a wonderful evening’s entertainment.

-Sylvan Hill Park
+Bask in Nature's Beauty at Sylvan Hill Park

 Spend a relaxing day here with your friends and family and enjoy a delicious picnic while admiring the natural beauty of the park.

 Go for an early morning workout and breathe in the beautiful, fresh air.

-Dells of the Eau Claire Park
+Hike, Swim, or Relax at Dells of the Eau Claire County Park

-Located on the banks of the Eau Claire river, this 190-acre park features ancient rock formations, charming waterfalls, swimming holes, hiking trails, picnic areas, dense foliage, campsites, a playground, fire rings, and more.
+Located on the banks of the Eau Claire River, this 190-acre park features ancient rock formations, charming waterfalls, dense foliage, and fire rings.

-It offers plenty opportunities for swimming, camping, hiking, rock climbing, picnicking.
-The Ice Age Trail also traverses this park.
+It offers plenty of opportunities for swimming, camping, hiking, rock climbing, and picnicking.

 Experience nature, dive in for a refreshing swim, hike the verdant trails, and end your day with a lovely picnic.